Appogee HR and Leave Terms Of Service V4.0

 - We may use Customer’s name and/or logo (the “Marks”) on our website, customer or vendor list (as applicable) or other marketing materials to refer to the relationship between the parties pursuant to this Contract.
 All such use shall be in accordance with Customer’s usage policies and guidelines if provided in writing to Us.
 If Customer objects to any such use or wishes to revoke its permission to use its Marks hereunder, We shall cease any such use promptly after receiving notification.
 Neither party’s use of the other party’s Marks implies or confers any endorsement by either party.

-- Customer agrees that Our sole liability to Customer for a breach of this Contract is limited to damages of an equal amount to the Subscription Fee.
+- Customer agrees that Our sole liability to Customer for a breach of this Contract is limited to damages of an amount of 125% of the Subscription Fee.

 - We shall have no liability to Customer in contract, tort (including negligence or breach of statutory duty), misrepresentation or otherwise for any loss of profits; loss of data; loss of business; loss of anticipated savings, special damages; economic and/or other similar losses; loss of contracts and/or opportunity; damage to goodwill and/or reputation; in each case whether direct, indirect or consequential (howsoever caused) which arise out of or in connection with the Contract.